cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 of hardness of the discrete logarithm problem.

-Edwards curves provide a number of implementation benefits for cryptography, such as complete addition formulas with no exceptional points and formulas known to be among the fastest for curve operations.
+Edwards curves provide a number of implementation benefits for cryptography.
+These benefits include formulas for curve operations that are among the fastest currently known, and for which the addition formulas are complete with no exceptional points.
 However, the group of points on the curve is not of prime order, i.e., it has a cofactor larger than 1.
 This abstraction mismatch is usually handled by means of ad hoc